Lovish-Mehra-06/Loan-Approval-Prediction-System/README.md

 # Loan Approval Prediction System

+## 🧠 Project Overview

+This project builds a machine learning pipeline to predict loan approval using applicant financial and demographic data.
+It includes data preprocessing, feature engineering, model training, and evaluation using multiple ML algorithms.

 ## 📌 Problem Statement

 Develop an end-to-end machine learning system to predict whether a loan application will be approved based on applicant demographics, financial details, and credit history.